-- → The county assessor in each county sets the value of your property each year. - → A County Board of Equalization settles any disagreements between you and the assessor about your property value.
+$\rightarrow$ The county assessor in each county sets the value of your property each year.

+$\rightarrow$ A County Board of Equalization may settle any disagreements between you and the assessor about your property value.

 January 1 marks the beginning of property appraisal.
-What a property is used for on January 1, market conditions at that time and who owns the property on that date determine whether the property is taxed, its value and who is responsible for paying the tax.
+What a property is used for on January 1, market conditions at that time and who owns the property on that date determines whether the property is taxed, its value and who is responsible for paying the tax.